 Many men experience ED during times of stress or after consuming too much alcohol.
 However, recurring ED can be a sign of an underlying problem.
 Without treatment, erectile dysfunction can start to negatively impact your life.
 Commonly it can diminish your self-esteem and make it challenging to sustain fulfilling sexual relationships.
 Our goal is to help you overcome this condition and restore your life to normal.

 Sexual arousal is complicated.
 As such, a variety of physical, mental, and emotional factors can contribute to erectile dysfunction.
-A significant factor in treatment is identifying what factors are at play.
+A significant factor in erectile dysfunction treatment is identifying what factors are at play.
 For many men, it can be more than one.
 These factors include:

 While age isn’t the only reason men develop ED, it is a major contributing factor.
 As you age, erections can be difficult to achieve and maintain.
 However, it is far from impossible.